myg36t91/Machine-Learning/README.md

 # Machine-Learning
 Basic and Applications. <p>
-This repository will cover the assignments of the courses taught by Professor Li Hongyi of National Taiwan University in 2022 Spring.
+This repository will cover the assignments of the courses taught by Professor 李宏毅 (Hung-yi Lee) of National Taiwan University in 2022 Spring.
 - HW1	Regression
   <!--
 - HW2	Classification